Setting up the GISCARTA platform

 How to begin setup

-The GISCarta platform allows you to easily and conveniently configure the display of your data on the map.
+The GISCARTA platform allows you to easily and conveniently configure the display of your data on the map.
 You can do so in the "Edit layer" menu.

 To access, click on the three-dot icon to the right of the layer name and select "Edit."
 This displays a panel where you can configure the basic settings.